dexie/dexie-website/cloud/docs/consistency.md

 ## Tied Realms

+Tied realms are for objects that are created as private but may be shared later on.

 All database objects in Dexie Cloud have a `realmId` property (defaulting to current user's private realmId).
 The realmId represents which access-realm an object belongs to.
 When a realmId is not given for an object, it will default to the built-in private realm for the current user, representing private access.
 Those objects can be considered private, such as a private todo-list with private todo-items in it.
 You don't want to share your private realm in whole, so if a private object needs to be shared, you would typically need to create a new realm, add members to the new realm and move the related entities into that new realm by updating their `realmId` property.